fredfeng/CS162/homework/hw3/README.md

 The elimination function `elim_tree` supports primitive recursion.
 However, similar to natural numbers, we can also devise a non-recursive elimination form `elim_tree_nonrec` that only does pattern-matching.

 **Problem (📝)**:
 First, write down the type of `elim_tree_nonrec`.
 Then, go to [visitor.py](visitor.py), which uses the object-oriented visitor design pattern to count the number of tree nodes.
-What are the types of the visitor functions?
+What is the combined type of the visitor functions?
 How does it compare to the type of `elim_tree_nonrec`?

-TBD: upload visitor.py.